ta/bishop/README.md

 Configuration is done using these environment variables:

-* BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post deploy messages
+* BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post heroku deploy messages

 ### Heroku deployment